jcoliz/WindowsAiEdgeLabCV/Setup Guide.md

 This can be done days before the lab.

 1. Affix a sticker to the bottom of the machine with the name of the machine.
-4. Verify that simulated temperature readings are coming through in Time Series Insights.
-2. Pull the iotcore container onto the IoT Core machine
+2. Pull the iotcore container onto the IoT Core machine.
+This is not a required step, however it will greatly speed up the lab if the iotcore container is already on the device.

 ```
 [192.168.1.116]: PS C:\data\modules\customvision> docker pull mcr.microsoft.com/windows/iotcore:1809